All Episodes

 Wilson's critics in the administration said his 2002 trip to Niger for the CIA to probe reports that Iraq was trying to buy uranium there was a boondoggle arranged by his wife to help his consulting business.

-The Wall Street Journal's editorial page defending the administration wrote yesterday that Mr. Wilson became an anti-war celebrity who joined the carry for president campaign.
+The Wall Street Journal's editorial page defending the administration wrote yesterday that Mr. Wilson became an anti-war celebrity who joined the Carry for President campaign.

-Discussing his trip to Niger, the journal judged Mr. Wilson's original claims about what he found on a CIA trip to Africa, what he told the CIA about it, and even why he was sent on the mission have since been discredited.
+Discussing his trip to Najair, the journal judged Mr. Wilson's original claims about what he found on a CIA trip to Africa, what he told the CIA about it, and even why he was sent on the mission have since been discredited.

 What do you mean the journal judged?